RPGClyde/Horiseon/README.md

 # Horiseon

-The purpose of this exercise is to replace the <div> tags with more semantic tags
+The purpose of this exercise is to replace the <div> tags with more semantic tags.
+For the <div> with the "header" class, I chose the <header> tag.
+Nested inside that were links that lead to the main content of the page.
+I put those inside <nav> tags.
+This lead to needing to adjust the CSS linked to those <div>s.
+For the "content" class, I used the <main> tag to indicate this is the main content of the page.
+Inside the <main> tag, I nested the content in <section> tags.
+The content that displays information to the side, with the "benefits" class, I placed in <aside> tags.
+Nested inside this, I used <section> tags.
+The content under the class "footer", I wrapped in a <footer> tag.